YuChuang1205/PAL/README.md

 ```
 @misc{yu2024easyhardprogressiveactive,
       title={From Easy to Hard: Progressive Active Learning Framework for Infrared Small Target Detection with Single Point Supervision},
-      author={Chuang Yu and Jinmiao Zhao and Yunpeng Liu and Sicheng Zhao and Xiangyu Yue},
+      author={Chuang Yu and Jinmiao Zhao and Yunpeng Liu and Sicheng Zhao and Yimian Dai and Xiangyu Yue},
       year={2024},
       eprint={2412.11154},
       archivePrefix={arXiv},